Here’s What You Need to Know

 If you feel like your diet could use a reset, you’ve come to the right place.
 For most of us, our balance gets thrown out of whack, right around the holidays.
-If you’re craving some structure back in your life, check out our nutrition challenge food list and lifestyle guide to help you get back on track.
+If you’re craving some structure back in your life, check out our nutrition challenge food list as a guide to help you get back on track.

 It’s time to fuel up on the right stuff and ditch added sugars and ingredients you can’t pronounce.

-At Foundation Nutrition, we believe that all foods can fit into a healthy diet.
+At Salus Nutrition, we believe that all foods can fit into a healthy diet.
 But, every once and awhile, we all need a little healthy-eating reset.
-So, for 6 weeks, we encourage you to put your focus on whole foods and cut waaaay back on processed junk.
-Over the next 6 weeks, we bet you’ll start eating healthier (because you want to, not because you have to), feeling better, sleeping better and managing stress better.
+So, we encourage you to put your focus on whole foods and cut waaaay back on processed junk.
+Over this time, we bet you’ll start eating healthier (because you want to, not because you have to), feeling better, sleeping better and managing stress better.

-I believe no other change will impact your life as profoundly as changing what you eat.
+I believe no other change will impact your life as profoundly as changing your mindset when it comes to what you eat.

 Unlike super-restrictive diets or detox promises, our challenge doesn’t cut out certain healthy foods like oatmeal, potatoes and even alcohol in moderation.
-Our challenge means embracing whole, natural foods like vegetables, fruits, sustainable meats, plus healthy fats.
-It also means cutting out refined grains, added sugars, additives, unhealthy fats, preservatives, etc.
+Our challenge means embracing whole, natural foods like vegetables, fruits, sustainable meats, healthy fats, and even health alternatives like brown rice pasta.
+You’ll learn to read labels and decipher the ingredients list as you cut out refined grains, added sugars, additives, unhealthy fats, preservatives, etc.